oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ## 2.2 OpenC2 Response Components
 Response messages originate from the Actuator as a result of a Command.

 Responses associated with required Actions MUST be implemented.
 Implementations that include optional Actions MUST implement the RESPONSE associated with the implemented Action.
-Additional details regarding the Command and associated Response are captured in Section [2.3](#2.3-openc2-commands).
-Examples are provided in [Annex A](#-annex-a-sample-commands).
+Additional details regarding the Command and associated Response are captured in [Section 2.3](#2.3-openc2-commands).
+Examples are provided in [Annex A](#annex-a-sample-commands).

 ### 2.2.1 Common Results
-Table 2.2.1-1 lists the Response properties defined in the [OpenC2-Lang-v1.0](#openc2-lang-v10) that are applicable to SLPF.
+Table 2.2.1-1 lists the Response properties defined in the [[OpenC2-Lang-v1.0]](#openc2-lang-v10) that are applicable to SLPF.

 **Table 2.2.1-1.
 Results Applicable to SLPF**